cambiotraining/sars-cov-2-genomics/08-case_study_switzerland.md

 :::highlight
 This section demonstrates a start-to-finish analysis of a dataset sequenced on a _Nanopore_ platform, using the concepts and tools covered in previous sections.
-You can download the data from this link: [Switzerland Case Study - Data](https://www.dropbox.com/sh/heqhpg64azfvmlp/AACH-IHDioCfYU4RShCd2QRBa?dl=1).
+You can download the data from these links (two versions available):

+- [Switzerland Case Study - Full Data](https://www.dropbox.com/sh/heqhpg64azfvmlp/AACH-IHDioCfYU4RShCd2QRBa?dl=1) -- this includes data for 65 samples, which gives a more realistic sample size, but can take several hours to run on a small computer.
+- [Switzerland Case Study - Small Version](https://www.dropbox.com/sh/2k5c8g4zdqy3quu/AABr6EiWYXVGIDyvtn-10k9ra?dl=1) -- this includes data for a subset of 10 samples, which is more suitable for training purposes (but the results will look slightly different from the ones shown here).

 By the end of this section, you should be able to: